zainafzal08/Resume/README.md

 2. add some PZZAZZ to the home page, perhaps a scrolling set of qualities.
   - a rotating circle yo is amazing.

+## show off points

+remember to show off about summer internship

 ## idea

 z index seperates poster images, as you scroll it flips through them, each one with a project on it.